eosswedenorg/eosio-livecd/README.md

    You can start from a custom state (previous livecd) by extracting the `casper/filesystem.squashfs` from the `iso`-file.

+3. Run `rsync-overlay.sh` to copy over the eosio-live setup scripts and config files.

-2. Run `chroot.sh` that will construct a proper chroot environment inside `rootfs/`
+4. Run `chroot.sh` that will construct a proper chroot environment inside `rootfs/`

-3. *(Optional)* run `./script/configure.sh` in chrooted    environment to install and configure the livecd. (only needed if you started from a base rootfs).
+5. *(Optional)* run `./script/configure.sh` in chrooted environment to install and configure the livecd. (only needed if you started from a base rootfs).

     **DO NOT** install grub on any disk when asked.

 	Answer `NO` to any question about overriding files with package provided file.

-4. Make any other changes you want inside chroot.
+6. Make any other changes you want inside chroot.

    Run `exit` to exit the chroot environment when you are done.

-5. Run `create-image.sh`
+7. Run `create-image.sh`

    Make sure to edit `config/image.vars` if you want another name or update the version number.